dobanisola-scottlogic/scenario-2-20250908-093933/contributing.md

 Merge Request Guidelines:
 * Should include documentation changes and tests, if applicable
-* Changes to documentation regarding tutorials or setup should be run through by someone else, preferably by someone unfamilliar with the project
+* Changes to documentation regarding tutorials or setup should be run through by someone else, preferably by someone unfamiliar with the project
 * Should have passing tests
 * Should be reviewed and approved by at least one other person
 * Once approved, you should merge your own merge request, using the *merge* strategy